 Students have already assisted the National Consumer Law Center on translation for student loan relief documentation and Massachusetts Advocates for Children on research related to public education for evacuees in Massachusetts.

+As other legal research projects come into focus, we will reach out to students who express an interest in “Remote Legal Research” via the online form.
 If you are interested in assisting families who have evacuated from Puerto Rico to Massachusetts, Springfield, Lawrence, and Holyoke, please check “Direct Assistance and Workshops for Resettlement in Boston” on the online form.

 For questions please contact:

 Haley Adams ’20, Student Coordinator